 Balena is the University's central High Performance Computing cluster (HPC).
 We invite current and prospective Balena HPC users to join us, once a year, for a day of talks and networking.

 The talks centre on HPC, research driven by it and experiences in using it.
 They have been a huge success in bringing together researchers from a broad range of fields, from Computational Biology to Material Science, to share knowledge.
-Find out more about specific events and how to register to attend.
+Find out about this year’s symposium and our previous events.

 Get involved with the next symposium